 EEOC and Department of Labor Team Up in Seach for Violators

 The Equal Employment Opportunity Commission and the Department of Labor's Wage and Hour Division have entered into a historic agreement to combine forces in the search for employers who violate the law in their respective enforcement areas.
-The agreement, called a Memorandum of Understanding ("MOU"), recites its purpose as follows:
+The agreement, called a Memorandum of Understanding ("MOU"), recites

 What's Worse Than a Wage-Hour Class Action?